ViRT1ST/BeDownloader/README.md

 - Or download repository, install all dependencies, then run 'npm start' (for JS developers).

 ## Notes
-- App settings and download history stored in {UserFolder}/.bedownloader
+- App settings and download history stored in {OS UserFolder}/.bedownloader
 - Skipping projects by download history can be disabled in config.ini (true by default).

 ## Screenshot